Rich Girl Caretaker: Characters

 A high school student who comes from the Konohana family, one of Japan's richest families.
 She acts as the perfect student in school, but in reality she is lazy and unable to do most tasks on her own.
+However, in order to protect her family's reputation, she has to keep the image of a rich lady.
 She develops feelings for Itsuki after they were kidnapped and pampers him.